jamescherti/bufferwizard.el/README.md

 ![](https://raw.githubusercontent.com/jamescherti/bufferwizard.el/main/.images/made-for-gnu-emacs.svg)

 The **bufferwizard** Emacs package offers a suite of helper functions:
-- `(bufferwizard-toggle-highlight-symbol-at-point)`: Toggle highlighting for the symbol at point.
-This function checks if the symbol at point is currently highlighted.
-If it is, it removes the highlight; otherwise, it applies the highlight.
-(This is a lightweight alternative to the `highlight-symbol` package.)
+- `(bufferwizard-toggle-highlight-at-point)`: Toggles highlighting for the symbol at point.
+If a selection is active, it highlights the selected text instead.
+This function checks whether the symbol at point or the selected text is currently highlighted.
+If it is, the highlight is removed; otherwise, it is applied.
+(This serves as a lightweight alternative to the `highlight-symbol` package.)
 - `(bufferwizard-replace-symbol-at-point)`: Replace occurrences of a symbol at point with a specified string.
 - `(bufferwizard-clone-indirect-buffer)` and `(bufferwizard-clone-and-switch-to-indirect-buffer)`: These functions are enhanced versions of the built-in `clone-indirect-buffer`.
 They create an indirect buffer with the same content as the current buffer while preserving the point position, window start, and horizontal scroll position.
 This package also provides the `(bufferwizard-switch-to-base-buffer)` function, which allows switching from an indirect buffer to its corresponding base buffer.